 Chisago County Public Health is working diligently on planning and administering the COVID-19 vaccine to all Chisago County residents.
-While Minnesota has expanded to all Minnesotans for a vaccine, the federal vaccine allocation to the state has not increased substantially to be able to meet local demand.
-If you have questions related to the COVID-19 vaccine allocation process for Chisago County, please Email Vaccine Information for assistance.
+If you have questions related to the COVID-19 vaccine in Chisago County, please Email Vaccine Information for assistance.

 - Who can get vaccinated in Chisago County?